mliradelc/annotation-tool/documentation/opencast-installation.md

 You can do this by passing the additional option `-Dmaven.test.skip` to Maven in the command above.

-#### Use the External API
+#### Use with ilias integration
-The annotation tool is made to use the search endpoint by default, if you want to build the Annotation tool to work with the External API instead of the search endpoint use the flag `-Denvironment=ExtApi`
+The annotation tool is made to use the search endpoint by default, the software comes with the option to be opmimized to be use with ilias, the advantages over the default build are:

-If you have a multicluster deployment, remember that the External API is only available on the admin node.
+* Checks if the user comes from ilias
+* No calls for  any API more than the needed for the annotations (No search API or External API call).
+* The admin mode comes authorized from ilias.
+* No need to setup additional actions.

+The requirement is to use a [modified version of Ilias opencast plugin](https://github.com/mliradelc/Ilias-Opencast/tree/annotation-url)

+To build for this mode add the flag `-Denvironment=ilias`

 #### As a Karaf Feature